-At The Center For Anxiety & OCD at GroundWork Counseling in Orlando our counselors specialize in the treatment of OCD & Anxiety disorders, providing empirically based treatment to our clients.
+At GroundWork in Orlando our therapists specialize in the treatment of OCD & Anxiety disorders, providing empirically based treatment to our clients.
 Sexual Identity OCD (also known as Homosexual OCD) is a sub-type of OCD that consists of extreme distress about one’s sexual orientation.
 Sexual Identity OCD involves the obsession of possibly having same-sex desires, even though you want to be heterosexual and consider yourself straight.
 Homosexual OCD is actually a misnomer as this type of OCD also affects homosexual individuals who have obsessions that they might be straight.
 This, by no means should imply that there is anything wrong with being homosexual (or straight), the issue with this type of OCD is the unacceptability of the thought to the suffer.
 About 10% of individuals with OCD have unwanted sexual orientation obsessions, making Sexual Orientation OCD quite common.

 Obsessions About Sexual Orientation

 It is important to understand that obsessions about sexual orientation in OCD are very different from the fears and thoughts a person may experience due to same-sex orientation and the anxiety one may experience due to the possible repercussions of coming out.
 It is also important to note that people with Sexual Orientation OCD are not homophobic.
 As with all people, individuals with Sexual Orientation OCD have a wide range of opinions and feelings about homosexuality.